ScuffleTV/scuffle/CONTRIBUTING.md

 For this project we recommend using [VSCode](https://code.visualstudio.com/) as your IDE.

-We also advise you to use a linux based operating system, however, if you are on windows you can use [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install-win10) to run linux commands.
+We also advise you to use a linux based operating system, however, if you are on windows you can use [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install-win10) to run Linux commands.

 ### WSL2